adriancmiranda/adriancmiranda.github.io/readme.md

 At Pivot Produtora Digital as Creative Developer Pl.
 My main responsibility was provide support to Interactive Development process to develop technologically or creatively superior deliveries.

-During my time at Pivot I had the chance to work with brands such as Renault, Nissan, Colgate, Loreal, Santander, Havaianas, TNT, União, Pernambucanas, Vivo, Pedigree, Brahma, Natura, Samsung among others.
+During my time at Pivot I had the chance to work with brands such as Renault, Nissan, Colgate, Loreal, Santander, Havaianas, TNT, União, Pernambucanas, Vivo, Pedigree, Brahma, Natura, Samsung and many more.

 **Technologies:** vanilla JavaScript, Shell, Git hooks, ActionScript3, ActionScript2, ActionScript1 (Media Server)